p1ck-4-u53rn4m3/poomsae-grader/README.md

 # poomsae-grader
-## PoomsAI: An Accuracy Auto-grader Using Bottom-up Human Pose Estimation
+PoomsAI: An Accuracy Auto-grader Using Bottom-up Human Pose Estimation

-Note: Used AWS for running OpenPose on data avi videos
+## Requirements
+We used OpenPose (https://github.com/CMU-Perceptual-Computing-Lab/openpose) to generate human pose estimations from videos of athlete performances.
+You will need some kind of GPU if you wish to recreate the results from the data.
+In our case, we used AWS to run the networks provided by OpenPose.

+## Descriptions of Files

 PoomsAI Paper.pdf - 6.819 project paper